frostime/siyuan-dailynote-today/README_en_US.md

     - Note: you can only open today's diary (after all, it's called "Daily Note Today")
     - If you need to quickly open the diary of any notebook at any time, please use the calendar plugin (not yet available, but will in future)
 - If you have the need to take notes in more than one notebook, and feel that it is troublesome to frequently open multiple diaries, you can use the **Move Blocks** feature provided by this plugin to quickly move the blocks in a document to the diary in the specified notebook, avoiding frequent manual switching of notebooks
+- You can also use this plugin as a simple **schedule management** tool.
+This plugin provides the function of "reservation block", hich can be used as a tool to manage today's errands

 ## What can this plugin to